-I had a look at their robots.txt file:
+I scanned their robots.txt file:

 BrightEdge Research found that, with 51% of the total websites’ visits, Organic Search dominate traffic in 2017.

-This figure shows how important Search Engine Optimisation is for any business.
+The figure shows how important Search Engine Optimisation is for any business.

-Google itself provides some tips for hiring the right SEO agency for you, so I’d suggest you look at the following video.
+Google provides some tips for hiring the right SEO agency for you, so I’d suggest you look at the following video.

 - SEO isn’t a one-off campaign

-- It’s going to be a long-term relationship
+- It’s a long-term relationship

 - It’s a matter of trust, you need to rely on their work